Mini-Flash Flasher

 I plan to add more information re: this neat gadget as time allows.

-MINI-FLASH FAQ
+MINI-FLASH Notes & FAQ

 Q1.
 How do you compensate for differing forward voltages and current drawn by differing LED's?